Frankenchickens: The Unnatural Truth Behind Modern Chicken

 Frankenchickens typically die by brutal live-shackle slaughter.
 The terrified young birds are shackled upside down, painfully shocked, and slashed at the throat before they are submerged in scalding water—many while still conscious.

-MONSTROUS GROWTH, DISEASED MEAT
+MONSTROUS GROWTH, VISIBLE SCARS

 IT GETS WORSE: SPAGHETTI MEAT, WOODY BREAST, GREEN MUSCLE DISEASE